What’s the Buzz

 • Topical (to be applied to the skin): creams, gels, and sprays

-Some combination products contain diphenhydramine as the main ingredient along with other ingredients.
-For example, Benadryl Allergy Plus Congestion for Sinus Pressure & Nasal Congestion Relief contains diphenhydramine, an antihistamine, and phenylephrine, a nasal decongestant.
+Some combination products contain diphenhydramine as the main ingredient, along with other ingredients.
+For example, Benadryl Allergy Plus Congestion for Sinus Pressure & Nasal Congestion Relief contains diphenhydramine, which is an antihistamine, and phenylephrine, which is a nasal decongestant.

 The correct Benadryl dosage depends on several factors.
 Among those factors is the condition you’re treating, your age, and the form of Benadryl you’re using.
 Your physician will advise you to take the lowest effective dose of Benadryl for the shortest possible time as best practice recommends.